-Handle a false negative or an incomplete mitigation · Cloudflare DDoS Protection docs
+Handle a false negative or an incomplete mitigation

 Copy the rule ID from one of the DDoS log entries.

-Navigate to Firewall > DDoS and click Configure next to the Managed Ruleset containing the rule you will adjust.
+Navigate to Security > DDoS and click Configure next to the Managed Ruleset containing the rule you will adjust.

 Click Browse rules and paste the Rule ID in the search field.